ZilDuck/Zilkroad-Docs-Client/docs/features/verified-collections.md

 ---
+lang: en-US
-title: Verified collections
+title: Verified Collections
+meta:
+  - name: description
+    content: A verified collection is deemed non-malicious by the general community sentiment and Zilkroad staff.
+  - name: keywords
-description: How to get a verified collection
+    content: Zilkroad verified collection NFT Zilliqa
 ---

 ## Verification

-A blue checkmark on a collection means that the collection and curator has been deemed non-malicious by the general community sentiment and Zilkroad.
+A blue checkmark on a collection means that the collection and curator has been deemed non-malicious by the general community sentiment and Zilkroad staff.

 ### What does having a verified mean?